 Disadvantages of this method include:

 The farmer cannot use the farmland because the yam tubers are in the ground.

 One cannot properly check on the condition of the tubers while in the ridges.

 During the dry season, the ground dries out and becomes harder, harvesting becomes almost impossible.

 Silos are agricultural storage facilities that can be made from materials such as wood.

-A typical silo is the trench silo which is made in the field.
+A typical urea storage silos is the trench silo which is made in the field.
 A pit is dug and then lined with layers of straw.
 The tubers of yam are then arranged on the layers of straw either horizontally or vertically.
 This method does not allow for ventilation.
 The close contact between the tubers of yam also allows for decay to spread easily.

 The use of yam barn